Attorney Support / Expert Witness

 Expert Witness - Real Estate and Brokerage Matters

-In appropriate matters, Stephen C. Nault is available to assist lawyers and parties who need industry-informed analysis in real estate and brokerage disputes.
-The focus is on grounded opinions, credible consulting support, and practical explanation of how the underlying business actually works.
+In appropriate matters, I am available to assist lawyers and parties who need industry-informed analysis in real estate and brokerage disputes.
+The focus is grounded opinions, credible consulting support, and a plain explanation of how the underlying business actually works.

 Some cases need industry context explained clearly, not theatrically.